Wednesday, March 24, 2010

 God Holds Us

-How I wish sometimes that God promised to protect us from all hardship in this life.
+How I sometimes wish that God promised to protect us from all hardship in this life.
 But he didn't.
 In fact, Jesus warned his followers that they would face trials.
 Life is not easy for anyone, and even more so not for those who follow Jesus.
-For Jesus' way involves fearless love that moves us in directions that we would otherwise avoid at all costs.
+Jesus' way involves fearless love that moves us in directions that we would otherwise avoid at all costs.
 He walked up Calvary's hill in victory AND in pain.
 Love made the pain endurable.

-To this day, there are times when I desperately need a daddy, and I have a very loving One, who I now know is the great I AM, Lord above all Lords--and my Comforter, my Daddy/Abba.
+To this day, there are times when I desperately need a daddy, and I have a very loving One, who I now know is the great I AM, Lord above all Lords--and my Comforter, my Daddy (Abba).

 Wednesday, March 17, 2010